-It’s worth also discussing how your choice to homeschool will impact your income and budget, and how you will manage if it is affected.
-Additionally it is a good idea to come to some consensus, even if it is a compromise, about what your ideas and expectations are for homeschooling and its outcomes, so that neither partner feels disappointed or frustrated down the line.
+It’s worth also discussing how your choice to homeschool will impact your income and budget, and how you will manage if it is affected (here is the exact figure we spend on homeschooling each month).
+Additionally, it is a good idea to come to some consensus, even if it is a compromise, about what your ideas and expectations are for homeschooling and its outcomes so that neither partner feels disappointed or frustrated down the line.

-If one parent wishes to follow autonomous education or another specific style (see homeschooling Styles further down the page) often the other parent may be unsure- in this case it is a good idea to both join a Facebook group about the style to explore together what it might mean and look like for your family.
+If one parent wishes to follow autonomous education or another specific style (see homeschooling Styles further down the page or this blog post about different homeschool curriculums) often the other parent may be unsure- in this case, it is a good idea to both join a Facebook group about the style to explore together what it might mean and look like for your family.

-You could speak to your current/former employer/s to see if they would consider a work from home arrangement.
-Homeschooling families are able to use babysitters/childminders so if an employer wanted one day in an office/on-site and was happy to allow working from home on the others, that may be a good option for some families.
+You could speak to your current/former employer/s to see if they would consider a work-from-home arrangement.
+Homeschooling families can use babysitters/childminders so if an employer wanted one day in an office/on-site and was happy to allow working from home on the others, that may be a good option for some families.

-It is a myth that homeschooling is only for middle class, well off families or that it needs to be expensive.
-Tutors and paid classes are absolutely not essential for a good home education experience.
-Most activities and meet ups that we go to are very inexpensive or free, and more importantly great value.
+It is a myth that homeschooling is only for middle-class, well-off families or that it needs to be expensive.
+Tutors and paid classes are not essential for a good home education experience.
+Most activities and meet-ups that we go to are very inexpensive or free and more importantly great value!

-For example, our two eldest attend weekly Beavers at £25 per term, where they do sports, crafts, challenges, projects to earn badges and more.
-There is a bi-weekly homeschoolers meet at a local soft play, and we get a homeschooling discount rate of £6 for myself and the three girls from 10am-5pm (and we usually stay for at least 5 hours!)
+For example, our two eldest attend weekly Beavers at £25 per term, where they do sports, crafts, challenges, projects to earn badges, and more.
+Bi-weekly homeschoolers are meeting at a local soft play, and we get a homeschooling discount rate of £6 for myself and the three girls from 10 am-5 pm (and we usually stay for at least 5 hours!)

 There is a local monthly art club for £1 per child, a home educating family National Trust membership is £45.65 for a year, and monthly Messy Church arts and crafts by donation.
 Museums locally are mostly free and we look out for free open days at fire and police stations and the like.
 That’s not to mention parks and woodland for lots of outdoor exploring!

 There are many, many styles of home education and you may wish to adopt one of these styles, or parts of lots of styles- or something completely different!
-The main styles of home education are as follows:
+I have written a post on the different types of homeschool curriculum; briefly, the main styles of home education are as follows:

 Traditional (Curriculum Based)

-I don’t personally know anyone who is doing traditional homeschooling (either with the national curriculum or a religious-based full curriculum), but it is certainly an option, and probably the one that most people imagine when they hear the words ‘home education’.
-You can purchase the national curriculum and related lesson plans online and deliver them at home as a teacher would at school.
+I don’t personally know anyone who is doing 100% structured homeschooling (either with the national curriculum or a religious-based full curriculum), but it is certainly an option, and probably the one that most people imagine when they hear the words ‘home education.
+You can purchase the national curriculum and related lesson plans online (as shown below) and deliver them at home as a teacher would at school.

-The principles that underpin Montessori education are simple, clean organisation; choice and real-life application.
-In a Montessori classroom you will find neatly organised resources (mainly wooden) that children will take to their own personal workspace to use; then after each activity they put the resource back in its place.
+The principles that underpin Montessori education are simple, clean organization; choice, and real-life application.
+In a Montessori classroom, you will find neatly organized resources (mainly wooden) that children will take to their workspace to use; then after each activity, they put the resource back in its place.
 Montessori schools have classrooms with children of mixed ages which enhances their social experience.

 Charlotte Mason Classical Education

-Charlotte Mason education is inspired by the English namesake who believed that we should educate the whole child, not just in terms of academia but in every aspect of life.
+Charlotte Mason’s education is inspired by the English namesake who believed that we should educate the whole child, not just in terms of academia but in every aspect of life.